 No two patients experience cancer the same way.
 That's why, at the UF Health Proton Therapy Institute, we provide each patient with a treatment plan that fits his or her individual needs at every step.
-Your personal team of physicians, therapists, physicists and intake specialists will work together to care for you along the way.
+Your personal team of physicians, nurse case managers, therapists, physicists and intake specialists will work together to care for you along the way.

-First, we'll schedule a consultation visit with one of our physicians.
-During this visit, you'll meet with a nurse case manager and a radiation oncologist to determine if your case is appropriate for radiation therapy.
-If it is, we'll determine the most effective type of radiation for your type of cancer: proton therapy, conventional therapy, or brachytherapy.
+First, we’ll schedule a consultation visit with one of our physicians.
+During this visit, you’ll meet with a nurse case manager and a radiation oncologist to determine if your case is appropriate for radiation therapy.
+If it is, we’ll determine the most effective type of radiation for your type of cancer: proton therapy, conventional therapy, or brachytherapy.

 Next, we’ll schedule a simulation visit.
 At that visit, your treatment simulation will be conducted on an MRI (Magnetic Resonance Imaging), CT (Computed Tomography) scanner or PET (Positron Emission Tomography) device.
 All three imaging modalities are available on-site.

 Your doctor will use these simulation images in conjunction with sophisticated dose-calculating software to determine your most effective treatment with the lowest risk of side effects.

 As you arrive for treatment each day, you’ll let us know you’ve arrived by passing your patient identification card through our barcode scanner.
-Your comfort is important to us, so you’re welcome to enjoy coffee or tea, the reading room equipped with Internet access and social interaction with fellow patients in the lobby until you’re escorted to our treatment area.
+Your comfort is important to us, so you’re welcome to enjoy complimentary coffee or tea, the reading room equipped with Internet access and social interaction with fellow patients in the lobby until you’re escorted to our treatment area.

 Once you’ve entered the treatment area, you’ll recline on a large device with parts that rotate around your body.
 These parts allow radiation therapists to deliver proton therapy from any angle.
 The radiation therapists will use lasers, customized molds and other devices to ensure that you’re in the correct position for treatment.